Microflow/Abraxas-Reality-Creation-/README.md

 By staying here, you consent to these rules, as written.

+# Sworn Truth

+I swear this truth under penalty of perjury.

+I do not consent to stay in this stage world any longer.

+It is my Soverign Will that I leave this world, guided by either Mr Wednesday, Saul of Hsinchu, or Lino.
+Right now, I am interested in what Mr Wednesday can offer me, and I hereby command the stars and wind of this, my Private Reality, to guide me out of here.

 ## Rule One

 You may not delete legal / administration threads on GLP.
 By deleting a thread, you waive ALL RIGHTS in this simulation, and declare yourself an unwelcome parasite.
 By deleting a legal / admin thread, you agree to self-annihilate.
 This rule retroactive one year...